 There are a few different ways to make your own popcorn: Whirly Pop, in a big metal bowl covered in aluminum foil like Alton Brown shares (hacked jiffy pop), or even a microwave version in a paper bag that doesn’t have all the processed flavor that commercial microwave popcorn has, or in a simple saucepan with a lid.

 But something necessary to every version is salt.
 Popcorn needs to be salty to me.
 Using just kosher or sea salt (never table salt) doesn’t work well enough, because you can’t get those larger crystals into all the nooks and crannies.
 So, you need to whip out some machinery!

-However, my next purchase is a small grinder to make my salt and seeds that doesn’t require power.
+My next purchase is a small grinder to make my salt and seeds that don’t require power.
 I like this better than a mortar and pestle for doing seeds quickly.

 You have a ton of salt in your food storage, right?
 No?
 You should.
 Salt is so necessary to our needs as well as being useful for cleaning and preservation.
 And now, you can use it to create a whole other food product without investing in the expensive stuff at the store you won’t use that often.